Cruz Azul Logo

 Cruz Azul Logo 1980

 For a few more years, the emblem with seven stars was used.
-To compactly arrange everything in a single space, the designers arranged them with a “cap,” placing them above the red square with the word “Deportivo.”
+To compactly arrange everything in a single space, the designers used a “cap,” placing it above the red square with the word “Deportivo.”

 1995 – 1997